 - The effective radiation dose for this procedure varies.

-- No complications are expected with the DXA procedure.
+- No complications are expected with the DEXA procedure.

 A Word About Minimizing Radiation Exposure

 Special care is taken during x-ray examinations to use the lowest radiation dose possible while producing the best images for evaluation.
 National and international radiology protection councils continually review and update the technique standards used by radiology professionals.

 State-of-the-art x-ray systems have tightly controlled x-ray beams with significant filtration and dose control methods to minimize stray or scatter radiation.
 This ensures that those parts of a patient’s body not being imaged receive minimal radiation exposure.

 What are the limitations of DEXA Bone Densitometry?

 - A DEXA test cannot predict who will experience a fracture but can provide indications of relative risk.